-Dealing with a dry scalp is annoying.
+Dealing with a dry or itchy scalp is annoying.
 Especially if you are always scratching your scalp or you suffer from dandruff.
 Or you have tried different remedies, shampoos, and other at-home treatments to help resolve your never-ending problem.
 Because let’s face it, no one wants their clothes covered in flakes.

 So for this post, I will be sharing my secret.
 Of what I do to help combat my dry scalp.
 To help avoid me from scratching my scalp to death lol.
 But first, let me give you all a backstory on my hair.
 When I was a baby, I suffered from Cradle Cap.
 That caused me to have patches and clusters of scales appear on my scalp.

 But luckily, after a while, it did go away.
 Even so, my hair still managed to fall out.
 And for a while, I had no hair.
 So it’s safe to say, I have dealt with scalp issues for most of my life.
 But now, my hair is flourishing, and I have not dealt with cradle cap ever again.
 So without further or do, let’s get this article started!

 The apple cider rinse, aka (ACV), is a popular at-home remedy.
 Initially, at first, I was skeptical of this method when I first found it on youtube.
 Mainly because I never thought of putting vinegar in your hair.
 But after trying out this method, I was very pleased with my results.